Agablue-red/MLClass/README.md

 #### Comparison performance of the models against a baseline model

-Mean absolute error for linear regression is `0.04414`.
+The mean absolute error for linear regression is `0.04414`.

 This is the lowest average magnitude of the errors.

-Mean squared error for linear regression is `0.00349`.
+The mean square error for linear regression is `0.00349`.

 This model is the closest to finding the line of best fit.

-**According to MAE and MSE, basic model is better than advantacted models.**
+**According to MAE and MSE, the basic model is better than the advanced models.**

 ### SUMMARY

-We created two initial models - dummy and linear regression and three advanced Machine Laerning Models - Decision Tree Regressor and LASSO Regressoin.
+We created two initial models - dummy and linear regression, and three advanced Machine Laerning Models - SVR, Decision Tree Regressor and LASSO Regressoin.

-* For all models R2 score is close to `1%`, which means all of them do not fit well variables.
+* For all models, the R2 score is close to `1%`, which means that they all do not fit well with the variables.
 * The lowest value for MAE is in linear regression.
-Implies that average  forecast's distance from the true value is `0.04414`.
+This means that the average distance between the predicted and true values is `0.04414`.
 * The lowest value for MSE is in linear regression, so this is the best model.

 ## Technologies